lmas/thesis/thesis.typ

 	It's considered a harder problem to identify this kind of anomaly.

 - Collective anomalies:
-	This is a subsequence of data points, which individually might not stand out but as a group they could differentiate themselves from the rest of the data, globally.
+	A subsequence of data points which individually might not stand out but as a group they could differentiate themselves from the rest of the data series.

-// - define discord anomalies

-_Lai_ illustrated these anomalies nicely in @anomalies, shown below.
-To save time, this thesis will be limited to a group of collective anomalies referred to as *discords*, which _Yeh et al._ @yeh defines as "the subsequence that has the maximum distance to its nearest neighbor.", which the following section will be expanding upon.
+@anomalies illustrates these anomalies.

 #figure(
-	image("images/standard_anomalies.png", width: 100%),
+	image("images/anomalies-example.png", width: 100%),
 	caption: [
-		Examples of anomalies in time series data @lai. \
+		Examples of anomalies in time series data.
-		Left = point, middle = contextual, right = collective.
 	]
 ) <anomalies>

+// - define discord anomalies

+#TODO("This and the following paragraphs needs to be rewritten as point anomalies are also sought after")

+To save time, this thesis will be limited to a group of collective anomalies referred to as *discords*, which _Yeh et al._ @yeh defines as "the subsequence that has the maximum distance to its nearest neighbor.", which the following section will be expanding upon.

 == Detecting discord anomalies